DucNg/DucNg.github.io/content/_index.md

 ---
-date: 2020-10-21T10:01:58+02:00
+date: 2025-01-06T15:58:55+01:00
 ---

-I'm a fullstack developer for a SAAS based software company.
-I work with Rails, Vue.js and TypeScript (serverless) for my daily job but I'm also a Go developer and Linux enthusiast.
+I'm a fullstack developer based in Paris.
+I work for a french cybersecurity company.

+I used to work for a SAAS startup using Rails, Vue.js and TypeScript (serverless) but now, I mostly work with Python, Go, still TypeScript, React and Vue.js to build cyber threat intelligence tools.
-Curious, I want to learn new IT skills and especially in open source software.
+The deployment is done in Kubernetes.

+I'm passionate about open source and especially Linux.

-This is my personal blog where I talk about IT stuff.
+This is my personal blog where I talk about IT related stuff.
 Mostly Linux and open source software development.